Cold-in-place recycling on Lawrence Expressway

 Watching closely is Peter Cruz, Santa Clara County’s senior inspector, who has enjoyed working with Graniterock over the years.

 “What we like and the Board of Supervisors likes is to think green,” Cruz said.
-“CIR has held up nicely on other roads we’ve done in South County.
+“PDR has held up nicely on other roads we’ve done in South County.
 We’ve never done it on a high speed roadway.
 It’s important this process works.”

 Graniterock will provide nearly 10,000 tons of asphalt from the Redwood City plant.